rubymonolith/nopassword/README.md

 2. If the email address is well-formed, Rails generates a random 6 digit number and a salt.
 The 6 digit number is emailed to the end-user and the salt is persisted in the browser they're using to login to the application.

-3. Rails also encrypts the email address via a `Codey::Secret`, The combination of the code and the salt, provided by the user, is what's needed to unlock the secret.
+3. Rails also encrypts the email address via a `Magiclink::Secret`, The combination of the code and the salt, provided by the user, is what's needed to unlock the secret.

 4. The user receives the email, views the code, and enters it into the open browser window.
   1. If they enter the wrong code, the `remaining_attempts` field is decremented.
 If they exhaust all attempts, they have to request a new code and start the process over.